Slow Cooker Turkey Stock

 Frequently Asked Questions About Making Turkey Stock in a Slow Cooker

-No. You can skim it off to have a cleaner stock, but it will add some additional flavor.
+You can skim it off to have a cleaner stock, but it will add some additional flavor if you do not.

-The longer you simmer the stock the more flavourful it will be.
+The longer you simmer he stock the more flavourful it will be.
 Alternatively, you can add in more herbs to intensify the flavor.

 More Recipes You Will Love